-Our goal is to investigate experimentally the AI electrical characteristic variation, which takes place in nonirradiated and irradiated n+-p-Si structures.
-Irradiation was carried by reactor neutrons and a 60 Co-gamma source.
-It is expected that y-rays introduce VOj complex predominantly, 33-35 whereas neutrons create vacancy clusters,36,37 disordered regions38 and QOj complex35,39 mainly.
+Our purpose is to investigate experimentally the AI electrical characteristic variation, which takes place in nonirradiated and irradiated n+-p-Si structures.
+Irradiation was carried out by reactor neutrons and a 60 Co-gamma source.
+It is expected that y-rays introduce VOj complex predominantly, 33-35 whereas neutrons mainly create vacancy clusters,36,37 disordered regions38 and QOj complex35,39.
 This work represents distinction of AI effects in silicon structures with different RDs.
-The used US intensity was not very high to avoid the irreversible defect subsystem modification, which can deal with a new defect creation, a RDs annealing or a long distance (a many interatomic distance) diffusion.
-As a result, the characteristic full recovery was observed after the stop of an AW propagation.
+The intensity of applied US was below the level of irreversible defect subsystem modification, which can deal with a new defect creation, a RDs annealing or a long distance (a many interatomic distance) diffusion.
+As a result, full recovery of characteristics was observed after AW propagation stop .
 The models of coupled defect level recombination,40,41 Shockley-Read-Hall (SRH) recombination, and dislocation-induced impedance42,43 were used to describe the processes in the space charge region (SCR), in the diode base, and shunt resistance, respectively.
 The interaction of defects with an AW strain field21,22 was recruited to explain the observed AI phenomena.
 The investigation would provide not only better ADI understanding but could also facilitate the development of acoustically controlled devices or radiation sensors.

 TABLE I. The sample irradiation parameters.